spring-petclinic/spring-petclinic-graphql/readme.md

 * GraphQL Interfaces (GraphQL Type `Person`) and Unions (GraphQL Type `AddVetPayload`), see class `PetClinicRuntimeWiringConfiguration`
 * Security: the `/graphql` http and WebSocket endpoints are secured and can only be accessed using a JWT token.
 More fine grained security is implemented using `@PreAuthorize` (see `VetService`)
   * Example: `addVet` mutation is only allowed for users with `ROLE_MANAGER`
-* Pagination and Sorting of results: implemented with `spring-data`, see `OwnerController`
+* Pagination, Filtering and Sorting of results: Implemented using the [Pagination support](https://docs.spring.io/spring-graphql/reference/request-execution.html#execution.pagination) of Spring GraphQL, see `OwnerController`.
+The result of the `owners` field is a `Connection` object defined in the [Cursor Connection specification](https://relay.dev/graphql/connections.htm).
+  * The Apollo client in the React frontend uses the [`relayStylePagination`](https://www.apollographql.com/docs/react/pagination/cursor-based/#relay-style-cursor-pagination) helper function to automatically manage the Client-side cache with new objects read using the `after` cursor query argument.
+(See `OwnerSearchPage.tsx`)
 * Custom GraphiQL Build, that has its own login screen, since the PetClinic GraphQL is only accessible with a Token
   * see project `petclinic-graphiql`
 * Tests: See `test` folder for typical GraphQL endpoint tests, including tests for security